Skip to Main Content Close

 • Find a Rep

-She shoots, she scores!
+She shoots, and she scores!
 Youth sports’ positive effects are bountiful and evergreen, thriving into adulthood.
 This can be a powerful opportunity for many children to develop healthy habits, grow confidence, build executive functioning skills, sharpen cognitive abilities, and establish a sense of community and belonging.
 Unfortunately, the cost of youth sports can be a major obstacle for families, especially if more than one child wants to participate.
 In fact, nearly 60% of families say youth sports are a financial strain.
 So what can be done?
 The first step is to gain awareness about the overall cost of kids’ sports.
 The team at Playground Equipment has created a guide to the most expensive youth sports and the least expensive youth sports to get you started:

 Click to view the full-size infographic: